obstrom/packer-app/README.md

 ## Instructions

 ### If you wish to clone or fork and run this project yourself, this is what you need to know.
 This project needs access to [this private API](https://github.com/obstrom/packer-app-api).
-You can either [request an API key from me](mailto:oscar@obstrom.com) and connect against the official deployed API, or host a local copy of that project and target that.
+I recommend hosting your own copy, or building your own custom API solution.

 ### Running local install